As cities across America reopen, customers frequently encounter surprising new price increases for services at businesses affected by the pandemic.

 Video by Courtney Stith

 As a consumer, it's your right to know what you're paying for.
-Sometimes, that requires asking a few questions.
+Sometimes, that requires asking a few questions — you might find that if you push back, you won't have to pay.

 "If there are new surcharges, the consumer needs to ask what the surcharge covers in order to determine if they can negotiate the fee," Couch-Friedman says.
 "For instance, if [the fee] covers the cost of a mask or hand sanitizer, the customer could offer to bring their own."